 Behave is a Python-based open-source BDD testing tool.
 It uses the Gherkin syntax to write test scenarios.
 In addition, behave provides integration with various testing frameworks like Pytest, Robot Framework, and others.

-Example of feature file and step definitions in Behave.
+Example of a feature file and step definitions in Behave.

 Features of Behave